synexcoder01/synex_cubing_tools/README.md

 v0.2_alpha 2024.10.15
 - You can now see the available sessions, when you continuing a session.
 - There is an are you sure question, when you are deleting a session.
+- If you enter a time, it checks, if it is a workable data.

 ## We'd love to hear your feedback and suggestions!